-SCHLUMBERGER FOUNDATION ANNOUNCES NEW AWARDS TO WOMEN IN STEM RESEARCH
+SCHLUMBERGER FOUNDATION ANNOUNCES NEW AWARDS TO WOMEN IN STEM FROM DEVELOPING COUNTRIES

-The Schlumberger Foundation announces its Faculty for the Future fellowship award recipients for women from developing and emerging economies to pursue post-graduate studies in science, technology, engineering and mathematics (STEM) disciplines at leading research institutes around the world.
-For the academic year 2022-2023, fellowships have been awarded to 37 new recipients and 57 awards from previous years have been renewed, demonstrating the Foundation's dedication to supporting talented women from countries where they are underrepresented in STEM disciplines.
+The Schlumberger Foundation announces its Faculty for the Future fellowship award recipients for women from developing and emerging economies to pursue post-graduate studies in science, technology, engineering, and math (STEM) disciplines at leading research institutes around the world.
+For the academic year 2023-2024, fellowships have been awarded to 56 new recipients and 60 awards from previous years have been renewed, demonstrating the Foundation's dedication to supporting talented women from countries where they are underrepresented in STEM disciplines.